evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition

-Other related works have explored different approaches to designing novel spatio-temporal learning models.
-For example, \cite{shrestha2018, kaiser2020, kaiser2020decolle} have employed SNNs in classification tasks to exploit the spatio-temporal distribution of events, responding to a signal that exceeds an activation threshold.
-On the other hand, \cite{Lagorce2017-ka, Sironi2018-si} used a traditional classification model such as SVM, benefiting from the adaptive kernel that captures the temporal evolution of the data.
-A conventional but innovative approach is adopted in \cite{Gammulle2017-stream}, where a CNN-based network architecture is built, coupled with an LSTM layer to capture events' spatial and temporal distribution.
-Finally, \cite{2020Pansuriya} has incorporated a Deep Recurrent Neural Network for human activity recognition, where the recurrent network becomes deep in both the time and two-dimensional spatial domains.
+Studies on event-based cameras have explored approaches for designing novel spatio-temporal learning models. \cite{shrestha2018, kaiser2020, kaiser2020decolle} employed SNNs in classification tasks to exploit the spatio-temporal distribution of events, responding to signals exceeding activation thresholds. \cite{Lagorce2017-ka, Sironi2018-si} used traditional classification models, such as SVMs, and benefited from adaptive kernels that capture temporal data evolution. \cite{Gammulle2017-stream} adopted a CNN-based architecture coupled with an LSTM layer to capture events' spatial and temporal distribution. \cite{2020Pansuriya} incorporated a Deep Recurrent Neural Network for human activity recognition, where the network becomes deep in time and spatial domains.